webarch-coop/ansible-role-mariadb/README.md

   #   created
   #
   # * If the mariadb_username is set but the mariadb_database name is not set
-  #   then the mariadb_username will be used as the database name and the user
+  #   then the mariadb_username will be used as the mariadb_database name and
-  #   and database will be created if they don't exist
+  #   then the database will be created, if it didn't already exist
   #
-  # * If the mariadb_password is set then mariadb_username will be created /
+  # * If the mariadb_password is set then mariadb_username will be created or
-  #   updated with the password and this will also be written to
+  #   updated with the mariadb_password and this will also be written to
   #   ~/.my.cnf if the mariadb_username matches a username in /etc/passwd or
   #   /root/.username.my.cnf if it doesn't
   #